septavios/obsidian-proofreader-fork/README.md

 - Accept or reject changes with just one hotkey.
 - Easy to use: No complicated plugin settings and AI parameters to configure.
 - Estimated costs: For 10,000 English words input text, the cost should be around $0.05.
-(Based on OpenAI's usage pricing in March 2025, and only a few small tests.)
+(Based on OpenAI's usage pricing in March 2025, and a few tests.)
+- Estimated duration: nearly instant for a paragraph, up to a few minutes for an 10,000 words text.
+- In comparison, a professional proofreading service costs around $400 and takes 3 days.

 > [!NOTE]
 > This plugin requires an **OpenAI API key** and incurs costs at OpenAI based on